There’s no shortage of ways to increase sales for your ecommerce business.

 Like any other PPC campaign, it’s important to optimize your product title and description for the right keywords.
 You don’t want to pay for clicks from people who aren’t even in your target market.

 Where Do Google Shopping Ads Appear?

+In either case, they’re one of the first things a user sees in search results, making them prime real estate.
 Of course, that’s great news because the top of the search results is prime digital real estate.

-Google Shopping Ads Saw Phenomenal Growth in Q4 2018
+Google Shopping Ads Have Seen Phenomenal Growth

 One of the reasons that so many marketers love Google Shopping Ads is because it’s one of the best ways to reach customers.